jalphonso/awx_task/README.md

-This repository is used to modify the awx_task VM to include packages for Junos Automation for Juniper equipment If you use Docker Compose, you can modify the docker-compose.yml file to your environment's needs and then issue
+This repository is used to modify the awx_task VM to include packages for Junos Automation for Juniper equipment.

+If you use Docker Compose, you can modify the docker-compose.yml file to your environment's needs and then issue
 ```
 docker-compose up